conceptualspace/yet-another-speed-dial/README.md

 # yet-another-speed-dial

-A clean and modern speed dial for Firefox and Chrome, inspired by Opera
+A modern speed dial for Firefox and Chrome, inspired by Opera

 - Respects your privacy.
 Unlike other speed dial addons, there is no tracking.
 - Automatically generates thumbnails and screenshots, or select your own.